mscdex/sipster/README.md

 * **adjustRxLevel**(< _float_ >val) - _(void)_ - Adjust the signal level of the audio sent to this Media by making it louder or quieter: a `val` of 1.0 means no level adjustment and a `val` of 0 means to mute.

+* **close**() - _(void)_ - Immediately closes the Media.
+This can be useful to do explicitly since v8's garbage collector is quite lazy.
+After calling this, using this particular Media instance (and its methods) is useless.

 Media properties
 ----------------